gohugoio/hugo/content/getting-started/installing.md

 Complete documentation is available at http://gohugo.io/.
 ```

 If you do, then the installation is complete.
 If you don't, double-check the path that you placed the `hugo.exe` file in and that you typed that path correctly when you added it to your `PATH` variable.
-If you're still not getting the output, search the [Hugo discussion forum][hugodiscussion] to see if others have already figured out our problem.
+If you're still not getting the output, search the [Hugo discussion forum][forum] to see if others have already figured out our problem.
 If not, add a note---in the "Support" category---and be sure to include your command and the output.

 At the prompt, change your directory to the `Sites` directory.